TheGonzalezDesigns/ResumeDoc/README.md

 > Meet ResumeDoc, your new best friend.
 Just tell him who you are and what job you want, and he'll whip up the perfect documents for you in no time.
 > And that's not all.
 He can also handle those annoying questions that some startups ask, like why you love their company or what makes you unique.
 > Don't say "I don't want to be homeless".
 Let ResumeDoc say something smart and original for you!

 ---

+## 🔔 Updates

+> I'm proud to release ResumeDoc Version Alpha.
+>
+> You can now install it via `git clone git@github.com:TheGonzalezDesigns/ResumeDoc.git`
+>
+> Paste your career data into `"ResumeDoc/context/professional/profile.txt"`
+>
+> Copy a job profile from indeed.com...
+>
+> Run `ResumeDoc/CV.fish` and voila!
+>
+> If the Doctor determines the job to be a good match based on your career data,
+>
+> You will have a Resume and Cover letter in `~/Documents/Resumes/` and `~/Documents/Coverletters/` directories respectively.

+---